White Anglo-Saxon Protestants: Culture

-Historically, the early Anglo-Protestant settlers in the seventeenth century were the most successful group, culturally, economically, and politically, and they maintained their dominance until the late twentieth century at the earliest.
+Historically, as they comprised most of the primary 17th century settlers, the early Anglo-Protestant settlers in the seventeenth century were the most successful group, culturally, economically, and politically, and they maintained their dominance until the late twentieth century at the earliest.
 Numbers of the most wealthy and affluent American families, such as Boston Brahmin, First Families of Virginia, Old Philadelphians, Tidewater, and Lowcountry gentry or old money, were WASPs.
 Commitment to the ideals of the Enlightenment meant that they sought to assimilate newcomers from outside of the British Isles, but few were interested in adopting a Pan-European identity for the nation, much less turning it into a global melting pot.
 However, in the early 1900s, liberal progressives and modernists began promoting more inclusive ideals for what the national identity of the United States should be.
 While the more traditionalist segments of society continued to maintain their Anglo-Protestant ethnocultural traditions, universalism and cosmopolitanism started gaining favor among the elites.
 These ideals became institutionalized after the Second World War, and ethnic minorities started moving towards institutional parity with the once dominant Anglo-Protestants.

 The White Anglo-Saxon Protestant cultural preferences for classical music and traditional religious architecture had defined American high culture and religious life in the United States.

 Education

 Harvard College was primarily white and Protestant into the 20th century.

-Some of the first colleges and universities in America, including Harvard, Yale, Princeton, Rutgers, Columbia, Dartmouth, Pennsylvania, Duke, Boston University, Williams, Bowdoin, Middlebury, and Amherst, all were founded by mainline Protestant denominations.
+Some of the first colleges and universities in America, including Harvard, Yale, Princeton, Brown, Rutgers, Columbia, Dartmouth, Pennsylvania, Duke, Boston University, Williams, Bowdoin, Middlebury, and Amherst, all were founded by mainline Protestants.

 Expensive, private prep schools and universities have historically been associated with WASPs.
 Colleges such as the Ivy League, the Little Ivies, and the Seven Sisters colleges are particularly intertwined with the culture.
 Until roughly World War II, Ivy League universities were composed largely of white Protestants.
 While admission to these schools is generally based upon merit, many of these universities give a legacy preference for the children of alumni in order to link elite families (and their wealth) with the school.
 These legacy admissions have allowed for the continuation of WASP influence on important sectors of the US.

 Members of Protestant denominations associated with WASPs have some of the highest proportions of advanced degrees.
 Examples include the Episcopal Church, with 76% of those polled having some college education, and the Presbyterian Church, with 64%.

 According to Scientific Elite: Nobel Laureates in the United States by Harriet Zuckerman, between 1901 and 1972, 72% of American Nobel Prize laureates have come from a Protestant background, mostly from Episcopalian, Presbyterian or Lutheran background, while Protestants made up roughly 67% of the US population during that period.
 Of Nobel prizes awarded to Americans between 1901 and 1972, 84.2% of those in Chemistry, 60% in Medicine, and 58.6% in Physics were awarded to Protestants.